Gitelman syndrome: Treatment

 To treat the symptoms related to the electrolyte abnormalities, supplementation is often needed.
 Dietary modification of a high salt diet incorporated with potassium and magnesium supplementation to normalize blood levels is the mainstay of treatment.
 Large doses of potassium and magnesium are often necessary to adequately replace the electrolytes lost in the urine.
 Diarrhea is a common side effect of oral magnesium which can make replacement by mouth difficult but dividing the dose to 3-4 times a day is better tolerated.
 Severe deficits of potassium and magnesium require intravenous replacement.
 Aldosterone antagonists (such as spironolactone or eplerenone) or epithelial sodium channel blockers such as amiloride have also been suggested as possible treatments, because they decrease urinary wasting of potassium.
 However, a consensus expert statement from 2017 warns that such drugs should only be used with caution in Gitelman syndrome because of the possible side effects (e.g., aggravated sodium depletion).

 Most asymptomatic individuals with Gitelman syndrome can be monitored without medical treatment.

 In patients with early onset of the disease such as infants and children, indomethacin is the drug of choice utilized to treat growth disturbances.
 Indomethacin in a study by Blanchard et al. 2015 was shown to increase serum potassium levels, and decrease renin concentration.
 Adverse effects of indomethacin include a decrease in the glomerular filtration rate, and gastrointestinal disturbances.
 Therefore, these drugs should also be used only with caution in Gitelman syndrome.

 Cardiac evaluation is promoted in the prevention of dysrhythmias and monitoring of QT interval activity.
 Medications that extend or prolong the QT interval (macrolides, antihistamines, beta-2 agonists) should be avoided in these patients to prevent cardiac death.

 Epidemiology

 Estimates of the prevalence of Gitelman syndrome range from 1 in 80,000 to 1 in 500 people, depending on the population.
 The ratio of men to women affected is 1:1.
 This disease is encountered typically after the 1st decade of life, i.e., during adolescence or adulthood.
 However, it can occur in the neonatal period.
 Heterozygous carriers of the SLC12A3 gene mutations are 1% of the population.
 A person with Gitelman syndrome has a low probability of passing the disease to their offspring.
-This chance is roughly 1 in 400, unless they are both carriers of the disease.
+This chance is roughly 1 in 400, unless both genetic parents are carriers of disease-causing alleles.